 - The product provides systematic and explicit phonics instruction materials.
 Each lesson includes a review of previous skills, explicit instruction on new skills, decoding strategies, encoding strategies, whole group decodable sentences and passages, and decodable readers.
-The materials also include extensive supplemental materials for review, assessment, and extension.
-The materials align to Texas Essential Knowledge and Skills and English Language Proficiency Standards and provide alignment guides. - The program includes materials that support phonics development for all learners and provides immediate corrective feedback.
+The materials also include extensive supplemental materials for review, assessment, and extension. - The program includes materials that support phonics development for all learners and provides immediate corrective feedback.
 This feature, along with specific corrective feedback guidance for a variety of errors and flow charts to specific scripted teacher feedback suggestions, ensures that student needs are addressed promptly and effectively.
 The teacher's guidance is specific and clear, further enhancing the program's ability to support student learning.